Milicent Bagot: Career at Special Branch

 In 1929, at the age of 22, Bagot joined the Metropolitan Police Special Branch as a temporary registry clerk.
-This was her first exposure to the work of collating sensitive information and compiling a complete evidentary picture.
+This was her first exposure to the work of collating sensitive information and compiling a complete evidentiary picture.
 At Special Branch's headquarters in Scotland Yard, Bagot worked with a small civilian analytical unit that included former army officers Hugh Miller, Guy Liddell, and Nigel Watson.
 This unit was tasked with investigating domestic communist activity.
 Their efforts to monitor radical socialist groups were complicated by internal security issues within the police.
 Discontent stemming from the 1918–1919 United Kingdom police strikes had left parts of the force vulnerable to infiltration.

 In April 1929, the arrest of several serving detectives, including Inspector Hubert Ginhoven and Sergeant Charles Jane, along with former officers dismissed after the strike, revealed possible connections with two suspected Soviet front organizations: the Vigilant Detective Agency and the Federated Press of America, a news agency operating in London and Paris.

 Transfer to MI5

 By 1931, Liddell and Miller knew that Special Branch had been compromised.
 They transferred several of its most capable staff, including Bagot, to the Security Service (MI5).
 Following the Statute of Westminster, MI5 now held responsibility for investigating espionage, sabotage, and subversive activity within the British Empire.
 The unit at MI5 that Bagot found herself working for was called "B Division," commanded by Brigadier Jasper Harker, where Guy Liddell served as Harker's deputy director.

-Under Liddell’s direction, Bagot focused on intelligence concerning the Communist International (Comintern).
+Under Liddell's direction, Bagot focused on intelligence concerning the Communist International (Comintern).
 The move resulted in a forced significant pay cut of £8 a year, a not inconsiderable sum at the time.

 She established a large card index cataloguing individuals identified in the MASK intercepts, wireless transmissions through which the Communist Party of Great Britain and affiliated organizations abroad received encrypted instructions from Moscow, using a cipher derived from Treasure Island.
 These intercepts provided unique insight into Comintern operations until December 1936, when Soviet communication methods were altered.